 During an inner child healing session, she traced back her anger to the time when she was in the womb.
 “A spontaneous recollection of my parents not accepting me or the pregnancy came up.
 Though my mother’s parenting was flawless after that, I still felt rejected.
-As part of the healing, I also realised that I had issues of rejection from previous births which I dealt with in this birth.
-For which I now realise what a beautiful catalyst my mother was.”
+As part of the healing, I also realized that I had issues of rejection from previous births which I dealt with in this birth.
+For which I now realize what a beautiful catalyst my mother was.”

-Shamshaad Ali Baig, author/publisher realised that at the core of her lack of consistent professional success, was her troubled relationship with her father.
+Shamshad Ali Baig, author/publisher realized that at the core of her lack of consistent professional success, was her troubled relationship with her father.
 It was only when she became aware of his love for her, that she was able to overcome some of her hurdles.
 “I have always looked for fatherly comfort and a warm hug, but my father’s idea of love was to give money.
 He bailed me out of a financial crisis once and would often remind me that he had given me the money then, so it implied that he loved me.”

 Today, she attributes her attraction to older men to the lack of physical display of fatherly love.

 |Farzeen Shroff in holiday mode with her husband, Somit|

 Chitra Jha, an Inner Child Work facilitator now writing a book, The Science of Conscious Parenting, believes that some of the trauma is caused because most parents have no idea about a child’s essential needs at various stages of his/her growth.
 The birthing process to creates trauma.
 For instance, a C-section creates feelings of inadequacy and under-confidence in a child.
 Lack of adequate parental touch can also generate an issue of trust.